venkataraman-v/Retail-Sales-Forecasting-and-Reporting/README.md

 # Costco Sales-Forecasting

-The project is implemented in Python.

-The project will run in Google colab.
+This project is implemented in Python and will run in Google colab.

 # Setting up project in google colab